 Can you use Nespresso pods twice?

-The ultimate answer is Nespresso doesn’t recommend you use Nespresso pods twice.
-Yeah, you can Nespresso pods twice if you want.
-However, the taste, aroma, and flavors will be affected and you will end up with a very bitter cup of coffee.
+Yes, you can Nespresso pods twice if you want.
+However, the taste, aroma, and flavors will be affected and you will end up with an inconsistent and watery shot of Espresso.
+And Nespresso doesn’t recommend users to Nespresso pods twice.

 Can you use nespresso pods twice